-London has an array of amazing independent restaurants, cocktail bars and venues that seem to pop up at a moment’s notice.
+London has an array of amazing independent coffee houses, cocktail bars and venues that seem to pop up at a moment’s notice.
 As a Londoner, you have probably invested lots of your precious time and effort in finding a restaurant, bar or event that becomes ‘your place’.
-You had to go through the ruff and tumble of finding a place that was ‘you’, somewhere cool enough to impress your friends and cozy enough to take your parents.
+You had to go through the rough and tumble of finding a place that was ‘you’, somewhere cool enough to impress your friends and cosy enough to take your parents.
 There is no way you are letting this place go.
 Never ever.
-Never, never, never…

 You’ve found your place and all’s well with the world but one day (shock, horror!) your favourite haunt, where you’ve dazzled your friends with its unlimited prosecco brunch (and your parents with its wood stove and quail and truffle pie) has finally succumbed to high-rental prices and become a Foxtons. *sigh* 🙁